GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/qeextractscience.rst

         sci = sci.strip()
         iraf.gfdisplay('eqxbrg'+sci, 1, version='1')

-The big white vertical lines are due to bad columns that heavily affects two fiber bundles, one target bundle, one sky bundle.
-It affects just a short wavelength range but ``gfdisplay`` just adds up the flux to create the image and doesn't reject extreme value, hence the nasty artifacts.
+The big white vertical lines are due to bad columns that heavily affect two fiber bundles, one target bundle, one sky bundle.
+It affects just a short wavelength range but ``gfdisplay`` just adds up the flux to create the image and doesn't reject extreme values, hence the nasty artifacts.

 .. image:: _graphics/science_extract-gdisplay.png
    :scale: 80%
    :align: center

-This is the spectrum of the central fiber of the source in the top left corner.
+Below is the spectrum of the central fiber of the source in the top left corner.
 The thin spikes are sky lines.
 We will subtract the sky later.

 .. image:: _graphics/science_extract-spectrum.png